Travel Healthy

 How do I get medical care when I travel?

-It’s important to know how you will get medical care if you get sick or have an emergency when you travel.
+It’s important to know how to get medical care if you get sick or have an emergency when you travel.

 Learn more about how to get medical care when you travelopens in a new tab